 When you submit a waiver application, you will receive two emails, the first is a “SHIP Waiver Confirmation” email via your Pomona email account, the second is a “Waiver Approval” or “Waiver Denial” email a couple of days after you receive the first email.
 Your waiver is not complete until you receive a “Waiver Approval” or “Waiver Denial” email message.
 Please check your student email account regularly for waiver status updates.

 Approval of your waiver means that you will not be enrolled in SHIP for the 2021–2022 academic year and that medical costs you incur will be your responsibility.
 Pomona College reserves the right to verify your eligibility status.
 If at any time it is discovered that you have failed to maintain coverage that meets the stated requirements, your waiver will be revoked and you will be required to enroll in SHIP.

 If your waiver is denied, you will receive a “Waiver Denial” email and you will be automatically enrolled in and charged for the school sponsored plan.

 Appealing a waiver denial

-If you would like to challenge your waiver denial, you may contact the Dean of Students Office to submit an appeal.
+If you would like to challenge your waiver denial, you may contact Gallagher's Customer Service at (833) 882-3588.
 Appeals must be received within 7 business days of your waiver denial notification to be considered.